ucgmsim/workflow/wiki/Stages.md

 - **Environment**: Can be run in the cybershake container.
 Can also be run from your own computer using the `realisation-to-srf` command which is installed after running `pip install workflow@git+https://github.com/ucgmsim/workflow`.
 If you are executing on your own computer you also need to specify the work directory (with the `--work-directory` flag), a 1D velocity model (`--velocity-model-ffp`), and the path to a genslip binary (`--genslip-path`).

 - **For More Help:** See the output of `realisation-to-srf --help` or [realisation\_to\_srf.py](https://github.com/ucgmsim/workflow/blob/pegasus/workflow/scripts/realisation_to_srf.py)
+- **Visualisation:** You can visualise the output of this stage using the SRF plotting tools in the [source modelling](https://github.com/ucgmsim/source_modelling) repository.
+Many of the tools take realisations as optional arguments to enhance the plot output.